hexbatch/hexbatch-core-flow/README.md

 uuid for creating those sweet sweet uuids in the browser https://www.npmjs.com/package/uuid

+copy to clipboard at https://clipboardjs.com because I deserve to not have to make yet another handcrafted one, and this looks good

 ### installation uses npm
  Run `nmp i` to install js dependencies that are not saved in the repo